Careers

 Location: Heard Museum, Phoenix

-Job Description Summary: Under the direction of the Director of Retail Operations, the Bookstore Manager will manage the Heard Museum’s Books & More’s operations.
-Primarily responsible for the purchasing, stocking, merchandising, and selling of books and merchandise to museum members and the general public.
-Maintain a significant floor presence and availability to customers and staff.
+Job Description Summary: Bookstore Manager will manage the Heard Museum’s Books & More’s operations.
+This position is responsible for the sourcing, purchasing, stocking, merchandising and selling of books and other merchandise focused on the American Indian and the American southwest.

 Essential Duties and Responsibilities include, but are not limited to the following: